sul-dlss/sul-embed/README.md

 # Webpacker in Docker

-You may also use the provided docker container to run the webpacker dev server.
+You may also use the provided docker container to run the shakapacker dev server.

 ```
-docker compose up webpacker
+docker compose up shakapacker
 ```

 ## oEmbed specification details